-Many large corporations are increasingly setting aside advertising budgets for Hispanic-American outreach efforts, according to a 2012 IBISWorld Inc. report.
-Since the recession of 2009, advertising spending on Hispanic-American media grew 1.9% more than that of non-Hispanic-American media, with the largest gains experienced in television, magazines and the Internet.
+Many large corporations are increasingly setting aside advertising budgets for Hispanic-American outreach efforts, according to an IBISWorld Inc. report published in August 2011.
+According to this report, since the recession of 2009, advertising spending on Hispanic-American media grew 1.9% more than that of non-Hispanic-American media, with the largest gains experienced in television, magazines and the Internet.